FiddleMC/Fiddle/README.md

 This project has been made possible by:
 * the generous donation from <a href="https://github.com/pontaoski">Janet&nbsp;Blackquill</a>
 * the authors and maintainers of the Bukkit, [Spigot](https://www.spigotmc.org/) and [Paper](https://github.com/PaperMC/Paper) projects
-* everyone on GitHub and the [Discord](https://discord.gg/EduvcVmKS7) server who help test Fiddle and provide feedback and suggestions
+* everyone on GitHub and the [Discord](https://discord.gg/EduvcVmKS7) server who helps test Fiddle and provide feedback and suggestions